 The Friends Emergency Housing Program is an emergency shelter for families, providing 24-hour, 7 days a week staffing.
-The program provides intensive, community-based case management and short-term housing, aftercare and outreach services for families at risk of future homelessnes; along with transitional housing units in Concord.
+The program provides intensive, community-based case management and short-term housing, aftercare and outreach services for families at risk of future homelessnes; along with transitional housing units in Concord in partnership with and through the generosity Keystone Management Incorporated.
 Families are provided with the support, education and training to assist them in acquiring long-term skills and accessing resources to find and maintain permanent housing.

 As lengths of stay have increased, primarily due to a lack of affordable housing in the community, the program has taken the lead in developing an intensive, comprehensive and highly successful case management component.